saurabh-38/Implemetation-DSA/README.md

 # My_codes
-#Hellow i just want implement DSA in simple way
+it my code in simple way

 it is a very important line for taking input from file